An Operator Learning Framework for Spatiotemporal Super-resolution of Scientific Simulations: Preliminaries

-In addition to the freedom of choosing the neural network architecture for each of the three subnetworks, there are many possible variations which can be implemented starting from $u$, $x$ and $y$ as inputs by combining judiciously pairs of subnetworks earlier in the architecture.
+In addition to the freedom of choosing the architecture for each subnetwork, there are many possible variations starting from $u$, $x$ and $y$ as inputs by combining judiciously pairs of subnetworks earlier in the architecture.
 Possibly helpful examples include stacking the discretized input function $u$ and the sensor locations $x$ before passing it through a common branch network, or computing some appropriate weighted distance tensor between the sensor locations $x$ and prediction location $y$ before passing it through a common trunk network (if $d_u=d_v$): \\

 Note that several operator learning frameworks different or more specific than DeepONet have been developed.
 In particular, different versions of Fourier Neural Operators (FNOs)~\cite{Kovachki2021,FNO}, based on Fourier transforms and on parametrizing a convolution directly in Fourier space, have been proposed and used successfully in numerous contexts~\cite{Wen2022,Li2023_2,Bonev2023,Wen2023,Li2022,Guibas2021,Kurth2022,PINO,Kossaifi2023,Gopakumar2023,Zhao2023,White2023}, while enjoying a universal operator approximation property~\cite{Kovachki2021_2}. \\